REALWorld Law

 Certain provisions in the standard construction documents are incorporated as a result of statutes and case law.

 From 24 April 2013 minimum wage rates for skilled and unskilled construction workers apply on construction sites.
 The minimum wage is mandatory in all construction projects.
-The regulation has been updated a number of times, with the latest version entering into force in December 2022.
+The regulation has been updated several times, with the latest version entering into force in December 2022.

 Poland